Interview Dress Code Advice for Women – Colors & Styles That Work!

 In some cases, you may know ahead of time what the interviewer is expecting from you, based on the company.
 The look of the business world is starting to change for some companies.
 For example, many up and coming tech companies or businesses run by younger people promote a more relaxed environment.
 They may allow their employees to wear things like jeans, t-shirts, etc.

-In these cases, if you show up to the job interview wearing a pantsuit and blouse, they may think you’re too serious or too formal for that particular company.
+In these cases, if you show up to the job interview wearing a pantsuit and blouse, they may think you’re too formal for that particular company.
 Keep in mind that these types of businesses are still rare in comparison to more traditional ones with a strict dress code.
-But, if you know the business is more casual, try to find out ahead of time what they would like you to wear.
+But, if you know the company is more casual, you should try to find out ahead of time what they would like you to wear.

 The dos and don’ts of what to wear to an interview are relatively simple with just a bit of thought.
 There’s an old saying about dressing for the job you want.
 This advice still rings true.
 Show you’re confident in what you’re wearing while still respecting the rules of the company.
 This will help to give off the right impression before the interview even gets started.